12 August 2020

-Their work with Bayesian networks, taught algorithms not just to distinguish images but to start making decisions for themselves.
-This is the same technology that’s used in autonomous ships and vehicles.
+Their work with Bayesian networks taught algorithms not just to distinguish images but to start making decisions for themselves, the same technology used in autonomous ships and vehicles.

 Later, Dr Turkbeyler and the team began working successfully with deep learning and deep neural networks because there was now an enormous amount of data available from social media in the form of text and images.
-While huge advances in the processing power of hardware meant that they could train powerful new algorithms more quickly.
+At the same time, considerable advances in hardware processing power meant that they could train powerful new algorithms more quickly.

-Today, Dr Turkbeyler oversees a team of Data Scientists and AI specialists who apply AI in a huge range of fields, from satellite data, imagery, text data and natural language processing to cybersecurity.
+Today, Dr Turkbeyler oversees a team of Data Scientists and AI specialists who apply AI in many fields, from satellite data, imagery, text data and natural language processing to cybersecurity.

 "AI, together with Intelligent chatbots and robotics, are making a big difference to companies and are a relatable example of how cutting-edge technology like Artificial Intelligence and Deep Learning drives Digital Transformation and changes the way companies operate.

-"There’s lots of hype about AI", Dr Turkbeyler cautions.
-"But practical cases can vary widely, from helping companies gather and analyse data from sensors, images, files, audio, video and documents, and collating these into a complete operational picture to using machine learning to digitise technical drawings, documents.
-This is one of the first steps on the journey towards producing design digital twins.
+“There’s lots of hype about AI”, Dr Turkbeyler cautions.
+“But practical cases can vary widely, from helping companies gather and analyse data from sensors, images, files, audio, video and documents and collating these into a complete operational picture to using machine learning to digitise technical drawings and records, which is one of the first steps on the journey toward producing digital design twins.

-Other commercial applications of AI include those that determine a person’s age or their sentiment from an image.
+CCTV cameras to detect ‘destructive and unusual behaviours’ can help prevent incidents by alerting an operative that someone might be about to engage in risky behaviour.
+Other commercial applications of AI include determining a person’s age or their sentiment from an image.
 In the rail industry.
-Using CCTV cameras to detect ‘destructive and unusual behaviours’ can help prevent incidents by alerting an operative that someone might be about to engage in risky behaviour.
 But, while these applications may set out to save lives, they do start to raise some very ethical questions.

 "At BMT, we’re particularly mindful of how biases can pervade each stage of the data journey, from the origination of the data itself, to those tasked with using it to programme an algorithm.
 The team pays attention to the training data given to the algorithm to learn, to ensure inputs are varied and unbiased.
 If left unchecked, these biases can reinforce, rather than correct, the systems and practices that discriminate against vulnerable communities on the basis of race, ethnicity or disability, among other factors."

-One such example is the idea that future crime can be predicted based on police data of arrests and incarcerations, where it has been well-documented that these have disproportionately targeted the black community.
+One such example is the idea that future crime can be predicted based on police data on arrests and incarcerations.
+It has been well-documented that these have disproportionately targeted the black community.

 In this age of Digital Transformation, it’s more vital than ever that our scientists and engineers are as neurologically, ethnically and linguistically aware and diverse as possible.

-"On a more positive note, we see local government using AI to improve services by detecting graffiti and potholes, while utilities companies can optimise energy usage by predicting demand and regulating the amount of renewable energy supplied to the grid.
+“On a more positive note, we see the local government using AI to improve services by detecting graffiti and potholes, while utility companies can optimise energy usage by predicting demand and regulating the amount of renewable energy supplied to the grid.

-"We’ve been able to use Deep Convolutional Neural Networks and Generative Adversarial Networks in Rapid AI Mapping project work.
-This turns satellite imagery into usable maps that allow geospatial analysts to automatically extract map features, like roads and buildings to support urgent disaster relief operations."
+“We’ve been able to use Deep Convolutional Neural Networks and Generative Adversarial Networks in Rapid AI Mapping project work, which turns satellite imagery into usable maps that allow geospatial analysts to automatically extract map features, like roads and buildings to support urgent disaster relief operations.”

 “By mimicking nature and applying deep reinforced learning algorithms, our scientists have taught drones to perform a perched landing, as a bird would do and are now teaching a swarm of underwater vehicles to collect information collaboratively and return it for analysis”, Dr Turkbeyler shares.
 “This is something that would previously have been complex and expensive for human operators to do.”

-BMT research and development also extends into applying AI towards traditionally computationally complex problems like fluid dynamics.
-By using our wind speed data sourced from thousands of fluid dynamics projects, we are working towards shortcutting the often expensive and time-consuming task of scale model testing, reducing the number of design iterations needed.
+BMT research and development also applies AI to traditionally computationally complex problems like fluid dynamics.
+Using our wind speed data sourced from thousands of liquid dynamics projects, we are working towards shortcutting the often expensive and time-consuming task of scale model testing, reducing the number of design iterations needed.

 And this brings Dr Turkbeyler to the future of AI.
-"Robotics and AI will keep making our daily lives easier", she suggests, "and we won’t even notice it’s happening.
+“Robotics and AI will keep making our daily lives easier”, she suggests, “and we won’t even notice it’s happening.
 But trust and ethics will remain paramount, a principle she describes as ‘explainability’.
 In other words, we shouldn’t use AI algorithms if we can’t explain how they came to their decisions.
-At the same time, less scrupulous groups are using AI technology for political and financial gain, whilst ignoring ethical standards, so this issue must be understood and addressed and testing and verification will dominate this field, especially for safety-critical systems.
+At the same time, less scrupulous groups are using AI technology for political and financial gain whilst ignoring ethical standards.
+This issue must be understood and addressed, and testing and verification will dominate this field, especially for safety-critical systems.

 Esin has significant experience in AI for the last 30 years.
 She has developed several AI based solutions in Computer Vision.
 She has delivered many projects using earlier AI techniques to recent Deep Learning algorithms for Defence and private industry.
 She has been PhD supervisor to several students researching AI in the fields of Computer Vision and Knowledge Representation at leading UK Universities.
 Dr Turkbeyler now oversees a team of Data Scientists and AI specialists who apply AI in a huge range of fields, from satellite data, imagery, text data, natural language processing to cybersecurity.